EdwinZhanCN/edwinzhancn.github.io/docs/SWE/@Culinex-Recipe Mastering SwiftData.md

 	- but for our `RecipeIngredient` model.
 The purpose we made this model is to establish connection, so we don't want it appears to be solely.
 We kinda force it to bind a `RecipeStep` at initialization.
 Therefore, we don't need to establish relationship again, cuz we've establish the relationship at init phrase.
 - Insert to Context

+## One ModelContainer One ModelContext

+## State Management With SwiftUI